tunnelblick icon Tunnelblick free software for OpenVPN on macOS We need translators for several languages…

 Tunnelblick Launches at Startup (Login)

-This is related to VPN Details Windows Appears at Startup (Login).
+This is related to VPN Details Windows Appears at Startup (Login) and Tunnelblick's Background Programs.

 Some users find that Tunnelblick runs when they don't expect it to or they don't want it to.

-That is probably because Tunnelblick does not use the standard macOS "Open at Login" ("Login Items") mechanism to control its behavior.
-(See Why and How Tunnelblick Doesn't Use Login Items below.)
+That is probably because Tunnelblick does not use the standard macOS "Open at Login" mechanism.
+(See Why and How Tunnelblick Doesn't Use "Open at Login", below.)

 Instead, Tunnelblick is launched at login: